RichardMShaw/Greatest-README-Generator-Ever/README.md

 You'll first need to download [Node.js](https://nodejs.org/en/) then download the Inquirer.js by opening the Command Prompt in the root of the app's folder and enter the following command: ```npm i inquirer```
 ## Usage
 To use the app, simple run it by opening the Command Prompt in the app's root folder and enter the following command: ```npm app.js```

+Afterwards, your new README.md and LICENSE.txt should appear in the results folder.
 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Contributing